 Whenever possible, we (Sam and Meg) love to do train-the-trainer visits together.
-Working together allows us to model co-facilitation, bring our unique identities and perspectives to the training, and share the emotional/psychological workload of engaging a dozen people over the course of 16 hours.
+Working together allows us to model co-facilitation, bring our unique identities and perspectives to the training, and share the emotional/psychological workload of a train-the-trainer.
 However, we understand that some folks are only interested in (or financially capable of) bringing in a single trainer, and that’s okay with us too!
 We leave this decision up to you, and we’re happy to chat about the upsides and downsides of any scenario.

 I am the only person in my organization who wants to be a facilitator.
 Can you train just me?

 Unfortunately no — Our train-the-trainer programs are designed for groups.
 Our visits are centered around group activities and involvement, and that doesn’t work 1-on-1.
 We also encourage organizations to train a group of people for a number of reasons: